boredhero/morefuelsmod-1.14/README.md

 * run command: "gradlew eclipse" or "./gradlew eclipse" (for Linux/Mac)
 * run command: "gradlew genEclipseRuns" or "./gradlew genEclipseRuns" (for Linux/Mac)
 * Open Eclipse, File > Import > Existing Project > Select Folder > Import
-* Un-collapse the imported project and make sure there are no errors and that there is a "Referenced Libraries" item.
+* Un-collapse the imported project and make sure there are no errors and that there is a "Referenced Libraries" item

-#### Building a Jar:
-* cd into morefuelsmod-1.14 folder
-* run command: "gradlew build" or "./gradlew build" (for Linux/Mac)

 #### Further Notes:
 * While it *IS* possible to use IntelliJ IDEA, I **strongly prefer** contributors to use Eclipse just to keep the code nice n pure since this repo has more than just the src folder.
 * You can configure the amount of RAM used for script operations/build operations in gradle.properties.
 Default for this repo is 4 but adjust accordingly.

-### Building
+### Building a Jar

 #### Basic Instructions:
 * cd into morefuelsmod-1.14 directory